ErikKusch/Ecological-Network-Inference-Across-Scales/README.md

 # Ecological Network Inference across Scales
-Chapter 3 of my PhD project.
+Part of Chapter 3 of my PhD project.

 ## Abstract
 1. Ecosystem stability has been linked to the topology of ecological networks; an attribute difficult to quantify at macroecological scales due to a limited number of ecological networks inferred using field observations.
 Several methods for inference of ecological networks have been proposed to overcome this shortfall using distributional and population information, but the consistency among these remains unstudied.